 Financial Risk Competitions

-(as approved by the Finance Department Head)
+(as approved by the Finance Department Head or Academic Director)

 Students may participate in competitions throughout their time in the program.
 Competitions are a great way to learn real world applications of risk management.
 Students are proud to represent UConn and our program.

 - Professional Risk Managers International Association Risk Management Challenge